Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

   </tr>
 </table>

-### Fixed north strat
+### Alternative Run: Dynamis (Sigma Version) - Nukemaru

+My group is currently going with Nukemaru's strat.
+Personally, I feel it's simple, and more importantly, the strat is agnostic to whether the towers flip.

+{% include youtube.html id="3x-_d8RZJXE?start=211" %}

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
-<b>Alternative:</b> <em>(I don't know what to call this strat)</em>

-This strat is the one I am currently trying out.
-It's quite simple, and one advantage it has is that you are fairly agnostic to whether the towers flip.

 <table>
   <tr>
     <td width="50%"><p><b>5.</b> After the Wave Cannons and lasers go off, have the two cardinal tethers form two vertical lines from north-to-south.</p><p>Have the N/S tether move a little west, and the E/W tether rotate clockwise to make a line to the east.</p></td>